MeharamSal/configure-ad/README.md

 </p>
 <p>
-Restart and then log back into DC-1 as user: mydomain.com\labuser
+After restarting, log back into DC-1 using the credentials for the user account: mydomain.com\labuser.

 </p>
 <br />